 Nutritional Value Of Alfalfa

 Alfalfa, botanically called Medicago sativa is one of the most important leguminous forage in the world.
-It is a leaf protein with well-balanced amino acid profile; alfalfa is one of the major sources of protein for livestock, including poultry birds in free-range system or organic poultry farming.
-It is commonly used as a protein source especially for lactating livestock, like cow, ewe or doe.
+It is a leaf protein with a well-balanced amino acid profile; alfalfa is one of the major sources of protein for livestock, including poultry birds in a free-range system or organic poultry farming.
+It is commonly used as a protein source, especially for lactating livestock, like cows, ewe,s or doe.

-Alfalfa contains 18 – 25 percent crude protein dry matter, crude fiber content of 20 – 25 percent dry matter and high vitamins and mineral profile.
+Alfalfa contains 18 – 25 percent crude protein dry matter, a crude fiber content of 20 – 25 percent dry matter, and high vitamin and mineral profile.
 One of the distinctive features of alfalfa is the high level of beta-carotene; this compound has beneficial effects on the reproductive performance of dairy cows, such as the increase in calf weight at birth and milk yield.